-2.8.6 Data Communications Channel/Generic Communications Channel
+2.7.6 Data Communications Channel

-The data communications channel/generic communication channel (DCC/GCC) features a dedicated data channel of 576 kbps (D4 to D12 bytes) between two nodes in an ONS 15454 network.
-Each AIC-I card provides two data communications channels, DCC-A and DCC-B, through separate RJ-45 connectors on the front of the AIC-I. Each DCC/GCC can be routed to an individual optical interface in the ONS 15454 system.
+The DCC features a dedicated data channel of 576 kbps (D4 to D12 bytes) between two nodes in an ONS 15454 network.
+Each AIC-I card provides two data communications channels, DCC-A and DCC-B, through separate RJ-45 connectors on the front of the AIC-I card.
+Each DCC can be routed to an individual optical interface in the ONS 15454.
 For instructions, refer to the Cisco ONS 15454 Procedure Guide.

-The DCC/GCC ports are standard RJ-45 receptacles.
-Table 2-23 lists the DCC/GCC pin assignments.
+The DCC ports are standard RJ-45 receptacles.
+Table 2-21 lists the DCC pin assignments.